 The legislative changes from SB 154 have had an impact on reserve studies in Florida, introducing the concept of Structural Integrity Reserve Studies (SIRS, 718.112(2)(g)).
 Before May 2022, reserve studies focused on four essential components: roofing, painting, paving, and anything over $10,000.
 They were voluntary and did not necessarily require professional input.

-With the advent of SIRS, ten (10) components must be considered in these studies.
-They include roofing, load-bearing walls, floor foundations, fire protection, plumbing, electrical systems, windows, foundation, waterproofing, and any component over $10,000 whose failure to replace or maintain negatively affects other items.
+With the advent of SIRS, eight (8) components must be considered in these studies.
+They include roofing, structure, fire protection, plumbing, electrical systems, windows, foundation, waterproofing, and any component over $10,000 whose failure to replace or maintain negatively affects other items.

 Who Can Prepare a SIRS Report?